Surrey Pickleball Club

 l.
 To track member and guest interests for development of new services and for marketing purposes

 m.
-To comply with requirements established by applicable federal and provincial legislation
+To comply with requirements established by applicable federal, provincial and municipal legislation or policy

 n.
 To comply with requirements of professional and regulatory bodies including but not limited to WorkSafeBC and the Government of British Columbia, Employment Standards Branch